Every business traveller should belong to at least one frequent flyer program – but making that choice isn't as straightforward as you may think.

 4. Converting points from partner programs

-It’s a world of points out there, and many of the points you can earn can be swapped for airline miles.
+It’s a world of points out there, and many of the points you can earn can be swapped for frequent flyer miles.

-Asia Miles and KrisFlyer are particularly popular programs in this regard, as you can transfer across points from lots of outside sources such as credit cards, use them for great value flight bookings, and continue to earn points and status credits through flights on their global alliance partners (Oneworld and Star Alliance, respectively).
+Cathay and KrisFlyer are two of the best frequent flyer programs in this regard, as you can transfer across points from lots of outside sources such as credit cards, use them for great value flight bookings, and continue to earn miles and status credits through flights on their global alliance partners (Oneworld and Star Alliance, respectively).

-American Express Ascent and Ascent Premium points convert 1:1 to those two programs, for example, along with other including Etihad Guest, Velocity and Thai Royal Orchid Plus.
-These rates apply until 15 April 2019, where revised AMEX rates kick in and the transfer rate is devalued to 2:1.
+American Express Membership Rewards Points convert 2:1 to those two programs, for example, along with others including Etihad Guest, Velocity and Thai Royal Orchid Plus.

 It’s also possible to transfer points from bank programs, such as ANZ Rewards, where you can choose from KrisFlyer, Asia Miles, Velocity and Air NZ Airpoints Dollars.